Bathory (band)

-The band stopped performing live early on in its career and never toured.
-Bathory dissolved when Quorthon died from heart failure at the age of 38 in June 2004.
+The band stopped performing live early on and never toured.
+Bathory dissolved when Quorthon died from heart failure at age 38 in June 2004.

 History

 Early years (1980s)

-Bathory formed in Vällingby in March 1983.
-Quorthon, a 17-year-old guitarist (then known as "Ace Shoot", a name inspired by sex jokes, two Motörhead songs – "Ace of Spades" and "Sharpshooter" – and Ace Frehley of Kiss), was joined by bass guitarist Frederick Melander ("Hanoi") and drummer Jonas Åkerlund ("Vans McBurger").
-According to Quorthon, he settled on the name 'Bathory' after a visit to the London Dungeon, although Jonas says that it was also inspired and taken from the Venom song "Countess Bathory".
-The Venom song was based on the life of Elizabeth Báthory who is believed to be one of the most prolific female murderesses.
-Before settling on 'Bathory', the band considered several names; including Nosferatu, Natas, Mephisto, Elizabeth Bathory and Countess Bathory.
-Quorthon worked part-time at the small record label Tyfon Grammofon, which was owned by his father, Börje Forsberg (1944-2017).
+Bathory formed in Vällingby on 16 March 1983.
+17-year old guitarist Quorthon (then known as "Ace Shoot", a name inspired by sex jokes, two Motörhead songs – "Ace of Spades" and "Sharpshooter" – and Ace Frehley of Kiss), was joined by bassist Frederick Melander ("Hanoi") and drummer Jonas Åkerlund ("Vans McBurger"). Åkerlund has stated that he and Melander were the original members and Quorthon joined later, when they were looking for a vocalist/guitarist.

+Quorthon mentioned in a 1994 interview that previous band names included Satan, Death, and Nosferatu.
+According to Quorthon, he settled on Bathory after a visit to the London Dungeon, although Åkerlund says that it was inspired by the Venom song "Countess Bathory", based on alleged serial murderer Elizabeth Báthory.

+The other members hired a singer in the winter of 1983–84, since the drummer was unsatisfied with Quorthon's vocals.
+Quorthon compared the new singer to a mix of Ian Gillan and Ronnie James Dio.
+The singer was interviewed in 2001, where his nickname, The Animal, was revealed.

+Quorthon worked part-time at record label Tyfon Grammofon, owned by his father, Börje "Boss" Forsberg (1944-2017).
 In late 1983, the label was putting together a compilation of songs by Scandinavian metal bands.
-However, at the last minute, one of the bands backed out.
-Tyfon agreed to let Bathory appear on the record as a replacement.
-The album, called Scandinavian Metal Attack, was released in March 1984 and was Bathory's first appearance on record.
-Unexpectedly, the two Bathory tracks "Sacrifice" and "The Return of Darkness and Evil" drew a great deal of fan mail.
+At the last minute, one of the bands backed out.
+Tyfon agreed to let Bathory appear on the record.
+The album, Scandinavian Metal Attack, was released in March 1984 and was Bathory's first appearance on record.
+The two Bathory tracks, "Sacrifice" and "The Return of Darkness and Evil", drew fan mail.
+Bob Muldowney gave the band a positive review in a July 1984 issue of Kick Ass magazine, saying the band's tracks showed "a very heavy sound [and] killer vocals."

-Soon afterward, Tyfon asked Quorthon to record a full-length album.
-His bandmates having moved away, Quorthon recruited Rickard Bergman from his former oi-punk band Stridskuk as bassist and Stefan Larsson from punk band Obsklass as drummer.
-On 22 May 1984, they had their first and only rehearsal together before recording the album.
-Two songs were recorded at the 22 May rehearsal: "Witchcraft" and "Satan My Master" making it the first recording of the debut album line-up.
-The debut album, Bathory, was recorded in June at Heavenshore Studio (a converted garage) in Stockholm and released in October that year.
-Over the next four years, Bathory released a further three albums: The Return…… (1985), Under the Sign of the Black Mark (1987) and Blood Fire Death (1988).
+Soon after, Tyfon asked Quorthon to record a full-length album.
+His bandmates having moved away, Quorthon recruited bassist Rickard Bergman from his former oi-punk band Stridskuk, and drummer Stefan Larsson from punk band Obsklass.
+On 22 May 1984, they had their only rehearsal together before recording the album.
+The songs "Witchcraft" and "Satan My Master" were recorded at the 22 May rehearsal and were the first recording by the debut album line-up.
+The two tracks were later released on the Jubileum Volume III album.
+The debut album, Bathory, was recorded in June at Heavenshore Studio in Stockholm and released in October that year.
+The band worked on an EP in early November, under the working titles Necronomicon and Maleficarum, though the release of the four-track album, which included "Children of the Beast", "Crown of Thorns one the Golden Throne", "Crucifix" and "Necronomicon", was cancelled because it didn't show enough progress from their earlier material, and the release date of December would have been difficult to meet.